jgamantoy/payroll/README.md

 2. To Create the databas run "npm run setup-server"

+- Make sure your MySQL server is up

 3. To start the server run "npm run server"

 TO START CLIENT